 In Czech VAT regulations, particular groups of goods and services are generally assigned to specific VAT rates.
-The VAT rates in the Czech Republic are: 21% (standard rate concerning vast majority of products), 15% and 10% (reduced rates).
-For specific transactions, Czech VAT regulations provide also VAT exemption.
+The VAT rates in the Czech Republic are: 21% (standard rate concerning vast majority of products) and 12% (reduced rate).
+For specific transactions, Czech VAT regulations provide also 0% (books and e-books) and VAT exemption.

-Goods and services which may be subject to reduced VAT rates (15% and 10%) in the Czech Republic are strictly determined and listed in the Czech VAT regulations.
+Goods and services which may be subject to a reduced VAT rate in the Czech Republic are strictly determined and listed in the Czech VAT regulations.